Skip to content

 duckduckgo-search duckduckgo duckduckgo://search

-Alternatively, you can view all registered tools in the Wanaku UI by navigating to http://localhost:8080/#/tools.
+You can also view all registered tools in the Wanaku UI:

 shell